mitchvm/tabnav/README.md

 Additional contexts can also be defined in the `user_contexts` element.
 The following parameters are used to define a TabNav context:

 1. `selector`: **Required**.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that identifies the scope within which the context operates.
 If multiple selections are currently active, only the first selection's scope is checked.
-If multiple TabNav context's selectors match the current scope, then the context with the highest selector "score" (as returned by the Sublime Text API) is used.
+If multiple TabNav contexts' selectors match the current scope, then the context with the highest selector "score" (as returned by the Sublime Text API) is used.
 2. `except_selector`: _Optional_.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that overrides the base `selector`.
 If the first selection matches this selector, then the context is _not_ matched.
 3. `cell_pattern`: **Required**.
 A [regular expression](https://docs.python.org/3.3/library/re.html) that is used to identify cell contents from a line of text.
 Each match of the expression should return a single cell's contents within a `contents` group.
 This expression can also, optionally, return a zero-width match immediately prior to the last delimiter on the line.
 This match will be ignored.
 4. `eol_pattern`: _Optional_.
 A [regular expression](https://docs.python.org/3.3/library/re.html) that is used to capture the final cell's contents if it is found after the final delimiter on the line.